wultra/ssl-pinning-ios/README.md

   The untrusted result means that `CertStore` has some fingerprints stored in its database, but none matches the value you requested for validation.
-The right response on this situation is always to cancel the ongoing TLS handshake (e.g. report [.cancelAuthenticationChallenge](https://developer.apple.com/documentation/foundation/urlsession/authchallengedisposition) to the completion callback)
+The right response to this situation is always to cancel the ongoing TLS handshake (e.g. report [.cancelAuthenticationChallenge](https://developer.apple.com/documentation/foundation/urlsession/authchallengedisposition) to the completion callback)